 www.svv.ch/de/naturgefahren (in German)

 Mapping surface runoffs

 Making economic sense

 dangers

 enting

 Sabine Döbeli states two reasons why investors need to pay attention to sustainability criteria.
 First of all, it makes sense on an economic level.
 "Most academic studies show that integrating ESG factors into the investment process leads to better, or at least equivalent, results while lowering the investment risk," Döbeli explains.
 Mitigating climate change by actively taking responsibility is another substantive argument in favour of active investment.
 The Paris Convention stipulates that all financial flows need to be consistent with a pathway towards low-emissions, climate-resilient development.
 Regulatory issues, however, may constitute a challenge for climate activists among the institutional investors: Specific market segments, such as investments in infrastructure, may make a major contribution towards sustainability but also require substantial capital.
 The financial industry can make a significant contribution to meeting climate goals, but it cannot save our climate single-handedly.
 Says Döbeli: "Change is paramount in the real economy, too."

 SIA in 2018

 35 employees at the SIA head office

 additional experts carrying out building surveys and related services

-MEMBERS 600/30 Some 600 representatives of the Swiss
+MEMBERS 600/30

-private insurance companies were involved in 30 standing bodies, various task forces and working groups
+Some 600 representatives of the Swiss private insurance companies were involved in 30 standing bodies, various task forces and working groups

-insured persons and/or policies in life insurance

-Life insurance CHF 29.5 billion Non-life insurance CHF 27.5 billion Reinsurance CHF 2.3 billion

-46580 employees in Switzerland
+insured persons and/or policies in life insurance Life insurance CHF 29.5 billion Non-life insurance CHF 27.5 billion Reinsurance CHF 2.3 billion 46580 employees in Switzerland

-mployees abroad
+Signature and a second second

 employees in total

-of private insurance
+SIA members 85% of private insurance premiums generated in the Swiss market of private insurance

 KEY FIGURES 2018

 Private Insurers - a significant segment of the economy

 The life insurance companies insure over 180'000 small and mediumsized enterprises (SMEs) with roughly 1,2 million employees and pensioners in the full-insurance system, offering comprehensive security with guarantees.
 They also provide risk coverage for some 70'000 SMEs with some 650'000 employees and pensioners.

-A, FINMA 2018, SIA
+A, FINMA 2018, SI

 LLION

 ACTIVE INSURANCE

 CONTRACTS

+"A once-in-a-lifetime chance to make radical changes."
 Melanie Florian spent a year in France.